What is Regenerative Shrimp Farming?

 We develop Biotechnology that allows us to produce shrimp without water exchange, without antibiotics, and without abusive labor practices.

-Shrimpbox mimics an ideal breeding environment and manages the complexity of the microbial community
+Shrimpbox mimics an ideal breeding environment and manages the complexity of the microbial community.

 • PROPIETARY SOFTWARE